 Highlighted Additional Development Activities

 - 2014 provided opportunities for 21 graduate business courses abroad organized by the Ahlers Center for International Business.
-Additionally, there were nine undergraduate business courses offered through USD's International Center with support from the Ahlers Center for company visits, connections to alumni, relevant guest speakers, etc. These are great opportunities for our faculty to expand their international expertise as well as exciting learning opportunities for our students.
+Additionally, there were nine undergraduate business courses offered through USD's International Center with support from the Ahlers Center for company visits, connections to alumni and relevant guest speakers.
+These are great opportunities for our faculty to expand their international expertise as well as exciting learning opportunities for our students.

 - 2013 Faculty Development program to Delhi, India was held to interact with colleagues at the Faculty of Management Studies (FMS) at the University of Delhi and IMT Ghaziabad.
 We had opportunities to visit with several different companies, across various sectors, as well as meetings with business executives to enhance our understanding and knowledge related to the Indian marketplace.